maihd/maicstyle/README.md

 - Clang Tidy
 - Clang AST dump (for bindgen and preprocessing)
 - VSCode clangd (LSP for coding C/C++ with VSCode, better than VSCode Intellisense, also support swizzle syntax for vector primitives)
+    - Note (11/03/2024): clangd is extremely using too much when project have large header files (commonly with single header file libraries)
 - Visual Studio and helpers (not only compiler and code editor part)

 ## License <a name="license" />